-General information about the safe and effective use of Levetiracetam Tablets.
+General information about safe and effective use of Levetiracetam Tablets.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use levetiracetam tablets for a condition for which it was not prescribed.
 Do not give levetiracetam tablets to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider information about over-the counter that is written for health professionals active ingredient: levetiracetam
+You can ask your pharmacist or healthcare provider information about levetiracetam tablets that is written for health professionals.